 The landmark has been a favorite among travelers for over 100 years.
 Your visit to the Santa Monica Pier will be bittersweet as your adventure comes to an end.
 Don’t forget to look for the “End of the Trail” sign at the beginning of the pier.

 Which Route 66 attractions would you like to visit?
-Tell us in the comments below!
+Have any other questions?
+Let us know in the comments below!

 Like it?
 Share it!